fangyihao/gptaug/README.md

 our method outperforms existing techniques and significantly enhances open intent detection capabilities.
-Our findings underscore the potential of large language models like Chat-
-GPT for data augmentation in natural language understanding tasks.
+Our findings underscore the potential of large language models like ChatGPT for data augmentation in natural language understanding tasks.

 ## Reference